casid/jte/DOCUMENTATION.md

 ### Customizing generated class directory

-By default generated sources and classes are outputted into the subdirectory `jte-classes` under the current directory.
+By default, generated sources and classes are outputted into the subdirectory `jte-classes` under the current directory.
 It is possible to customize this directory when creating the template engine.
-But in order to have the hot reload feature working, **a custom class directory must not be on the classpath**.
-If it is on the classpath, generated classes will be visible to the default class loader and once a generated class is loaded, it will not be possible to reload it after recompiling a template, thus making the hot reload effectively non-functional.
+But to have the hot reload feature working, **a custom class directory must not be on the classpath**.
+If it is on the classpath, generated classes will be visible to the default class loader, and once a generated class is loaded, it will not be possible to reload it after recompiling a template, thus making the hot reload effectively non-functional.

 ## Precompiling Templates

 To speed up startup and rendering on your production server, it is possible to precompile all templates during the build.
-This way, the template engine can load the `.class` file for each template directly, without first compiling it.
-For security reasons you may not want to run a JDK on production - with precompiled templates this is not needed.
-The recommended way to setup jte, is to instantiate the engine differently, depending on when you are developing or running on a server.
+This way, the template engine can load each template's `.class` file directly without first compiling it.
+For security reasons, you may not want to run a JDK on production - with precompiled templates, this is unnecessary.
+The recommended way to set up jte is to instantiate the engine differently, depending on when you are developing or running on a server.

 ```java
 if (isDeveloperMachine()) {